 For most of its collections, the library uses the Library of Congress classification to organize its materials.
 For example, you'll find literature by and about British authors under call numbers starting with PR, while call numbers starting with PS represent American literature.

 All materials at Booth Library, including the ebooks in the Digital Library of Illinois, are cataloged in the EIU Library Catalog.
-To search for books by title, author, or subject, type your information into the widget below.
-This will direct you to a book's call number and location.
 And if the library doesn't own the book you want to read, you're welcome to place a request from another library through I-Share (which covers many academic libraries in Illinois) or through our interlibrary loan book request form.

 NoveList Plus is a system that lets you search for recreational reading by subject, genre, author, title, and many other criteria.
 If you like books by a certain author, NoveList will give you book summaries and suggest other books that will provide a similar reading experience.
 NoveList is also connected to Booth's library catalog, so once you find an interesting book, you can jump over to see whether the library owns a copy.
 Give it a try!